segmentio/segment-docs/src/api/config-api/destination-filters/fql.md

 If your FQL statement is invalid (for example `userId = oops"`), your Segment event will not be sent on to downstream Destinations.
-We default to not sending the event to ensure that invalid FQL doesn’t cause sensitive information like PII to be incorrectly sent to Destinations.
+We default to not sending the event to ensure that invalid FQL doesn't cause sensitive information like PII to be incorrectly sent to Destinations.

 For this reason, we strongly recommend that you use the Destination Filters